benchmark-urbanism/vue-mapbox-map/README.md

   }
 }
 ```
-A `@mapboxReady` event is emitted when the map is instanced, and will return the map object.
+A `@mapbox-ready` event is emitted when the map is instanced, and will return the map object.
 You can then use this for subsequent interaction with the map object, for example:
 ```javascript
 methods: {
   setMap (map) {